sishuowang/Solutions_Manual_CME2006_MESA2014/Readme.md

 * [Jianhao Lv](https://sxy.nfu.edu.cn/xygk/szdw/szql/zj/c9cea5751f3c448585440f7b5b4a46bc.htm ) is a lecturer at Nanfang College, Guangzhou, China.
 * Interestingly, Ziheng Yang and both of the authors are alumni of China Agricultural University.

 We hope the solutions manual plays a tiny role in helping people better understand Ziheng's books and appreciate molecular phylogenetics from a statistics perspective.
+You are strongly encouraged to share your feedback and explore alternative solutions via this GitHub platform.
+Your contributions can help foster a community-driven effort to assist anyone interested in delving deeper into molecular evolution.

 # Notes
 1. The solutions manual has NOT been reviewed, so by no means are the solutions to be taken as a “standard answer”.
 Instead, we aim to help biologists better understand computational molecular evolution by providing